-Table 3.2 -Minor Modifications Allowed
+Table 3.2 Minor Modifications Allowed

-Standard Minor Modification Allowed Criteria Area/boundary of Character Zones (including any Required Civic/Open Spaces and any Special Frontage areas) No more than a 15% change (increase or decrease) in the area of any Character Zone (aggregate or per block) No more than a 15% change (increase or decrease) in the area of any Special Frontage standards applicable.
+Standard Minor Modification Allowed Criteria Area/boundary of Character Zones (including any Required Civic/Open Spaces and any Special Frontage areas) No more than a 15% change (increase or decrease) in the area.
 Shall not eliminate any Character Zone, required Public Civic Space, or Special Frontage designation.
-Shall not change the overall boundary of the Regulating Plan 15% measurement shall be based on the total area of that specific Character Zone or Special Frontage designation within the entire Corridor Main Street Special Frontage Allow the ground floor elevation of a building to be greater than 36" but less than 48" above the finished elevation of the sidewalk along that street frontage_and also allow developments adjusting the ground floor elevation to address base flood elevation requirements.
+Shall not change the overall boundary of the Regulating Plan 15% measurement shall be based on the total area of that specific Character Zone or Special Frontage designation within the entire Corridor Main Street Special Frontage Allow the ground floor elevation of a building to be greater than 36" but less than 48" above the finished elevation of the sidewalk along that street frontage and also allow developments adjusting the ground floor elevation to address base flood elevation requirements.
 Proposed development shall meet one or more of the following conditions: The sidewalk along the subject building frontage shall be constructed at the same elevation of any adjacent sidewalks along the same street front, or There are two parallel sidewalks constructed along the subject building frontage, one at the street elevation level and the second at the ground floor elevation level of the building, or An alternative plan is proposed for sidewalk and building frontage design along multiple properties along the same block that provides continuous sidewalks and active storefronts with appropriate transitions between buildings and/or lots.
-Building Form and Developme ent Standards Build to zones/setbacks No more than a 20%Reasonable change in the maximum or minimum BTZ and setback.
+Building Form and Developme ent Standards L Build to zones/setbacks Reasonable change in the maximum or minimum BTZ and setback.
 Changes to the build to zones and setbacks may only be due to any changes to the street cross sections, changes in the width of a sidewalk, changes due to the needs of access and parking, or to meet the base flood elevation requirements.
-In no case shall the sidewalk be less than 6 feet in width Building Frontage No more than a 15%Reasonable reduction in the required building frontage along each block of a Pedestrian Priority Street.
-Any reduction in the required building frontage shall be to accommodate porte cocheres for drop- off and pick-up.Changes to accommodate required access and parking.
+In no case shall the sidewalk be less than 6 feet in width Building Frontage Reasonable reduction in the required building frontage along each block of a Pedestrian Priority Street.
+Changes to accommodate required access and parking.
 Traffic circulation pattern that would best serve the site shall be selected.
 Sidewalk shall be constructed immediately after the building façade.
 Street screen Waiver of street screen requirement along The Boulevard Street.
 Requirement for a street screen may only be waived along a The Boulevard Street along the frontage of any interim surface parking lot (off-street) that is intended to be in-filled with a parking structure.
-In no case shall any portion of the surface parking have frontage along a Pedestrian Priority Street without a required street screen In no case shall the (off street) surface parking lot be located at a street intersection for a minimum depth of 20' along each street (regardless of the Street Type).
 Streetscape standards Street tree planting, street lighting, and other streetscape standards may be adjusted based on the development context.
 Any changes to the streetscape standards shall be based on specific development context such as vegetation, natural features, drainage, and fire access and is subject to approval by the City.
-Color Palette Usage of colors that are not normally accepted Approval should only be issued when the proposed building form/style/design provides positive impacts through combination with the proposed color(s).
+Color Palette Usage of colors that are not in the City's Color Palette.
+Approval should only be issued when the proposed building form/style/design provides positive impacts through combination with the proposed color(s).
 Usage of one color, which is not normally accepted by the City's color palette, throughout the entire building surface shall not be allowed.

-\ Appeals over the decision made by the City Manager or Designee and/or other changes beyond the thresholds established in Table 3.2 will be routinely heard by the Form-Based Code Review Committee.
+^{} Appeals over the decision made by the City Manager or Designee and/or other changes beyond the thresholds established in Table 3.2 will be routinely heard by the Form-Based Code Review Committee.